dtuait/.docker-image-builder/README.txt

+This script is a submudule, and it needs to be located at [main-git-project]/.devcontainer/.docker-image-builder.
+It relies on folder called [main-git-project]/.devcontainer/.docker-image-builder-archive.
+This is where the generated images Dockerfile and etc. are stored.

 # my-image-builder.sh Usage Guide

 This script is used to build and optionally push Docker images.
 The image details are provided through the `--imagepath` argument in a special format.